crate/crate-howtos/docs/best-practices/migrating-from-mongodb.rst

 Exporting data from MongoDB
 ===========================

-MongoDB ships with a command line tool called mongoexport_.
+MongoDB ships with a command-line tool called mongoexport_.
 This tool can be used to export data in the ``MongoDB Extended JSON`` file format.

 The Extended JSON format is a custom format from MongoDB that includes type